Boston Civic Design Commissioner Biographies

 Mikyoung Kim, FASLA

 The founding principal of Mikyoung Kim Design, Mikyoung Kim is an international landscape architect and urban designer.
-This year, her firm has been awarded the prestigious Cooper Hewitt Smithsonian Museum National Design Award and she is the recipient of the American Society of Landscape Architects’ National Design Medal.
-With a uniquely holistic approach, her firm’s exceptional body of work has redefined the discipline of landscape architecture, inhabiting the intersection of art and science.
-From the art of ecology and restorative landscapes, Mikyoung Kim Design’s work addresses the most pressing environmental and health-related issues, while creating innovative and immersive human experiences.
-Their work has been highlighted in numerous publications including the New York Times, the Wall Street Journal, The Washington Post, the Guardian Newspaper, National Geographic, Dwell Magazine, and the Chicago Tribune.
-Mikyoung was named as an AD innovator by Architectural Digest and her firm has received numerous national awards from the ASLA, American Architecture Prize, AIA and GSA.
-Her life’s work is featured in the Smithsonian Museum American Voices Collection.
+This year, her firm has been awarded the prestigious Cooper Hewitt Smithsonian Museum National Design Award, and she is the recipient of the American Society of Landscape Architects National Design Medal.
+With a uniquely holistic approach, her firm's exceptional body of work has redefined the discipline of landscape architecture, inhabiting the intersection of art and science.
+From the art of ecology and restorative landscapes, Mikyoung Kim Design's work addresses the most pressing environmental and health-related issues while creating innovative and immersive human experiences.
+Their work has been highlighted in numerous publications, including the New York Times, the Wall Street Journal, The Washington Post, the Guardian Newspaper, National Geographic, Dwell Magazine, and the Chicago Tribune.
+Mikyoung was named an AD innovator by Architectural Digest, and her firm has received numerous national awards from the ASLA, American Architecture Prize, AIA, and GSA.
+Her life's work is featured in the Smithsonian Museum American Voices Collection.

 Kathy Kottaridis